Lefschetz fibrations on the Milnor fibers of cusp and simple elliptic singularities: Decomposition of K3 surface

 \subsection{Inose fibration}

-There exists a loop $L$ on the base space of a generic elliptic fibration $\Phi$ of a K3 surface such that $\Phi^{-1}(L)$ is a solv-manifold.
+There exists a loop $L$ on the base space of a generic elliptic fibration $\Phi$ of a K3 surface such that $\Phi^{-1}(L)$ is a Sol-manifold.
 Indeed, we have shown that for any extended strange duality pair of cusp singularities there exists a disk $D\subset \CP^1$ such that $\Phi^{-1}(D)$ and its exterior are diffeomorphic to their Milnor fibers.
 Thus we may take $L=\partial D$.
-Nevertheless, it is not easy to find such a loop for an individual elliptic K3 surface given in an explicit form.
+However, we have yet to obtain specific examples of such loops on individual elliptic K3 surfaces.
 Further, there is no such loop in general for a non-generic elliptic K3 surface.

 For example, consider the product $C_1\times C_2(\subset \CP^2\times \CP^2)$ of elliptic curves

 having the involution $\iota:((x_1,y_1),(x_2,y_2))\mapsto ((x_1,-y_1),(x_2,-y_2))$ with 16 fixed points $(N_{1,k}, N_{2,l})$ ($k,l \in\{1,2,3,\infty\}$).
 Here $\{N_{j,1}, N_{j,2}, N_{j,3}\}=C_j\cap \{y_j=0\}$ presents the three distinct solutions of the cubic equation ${x_j}^3+a_j{x_j}+b_j=0$, and $N_{j,\infty}\in C_j$ is the point at infinity ($j=1,2$).
 Blowing up the corresponding 16 nodes of the quotient $(C_1\times C_2)/\iota$, we obtain a K3 surface $\textrm{Km}(C_1\times C_2)$ which is called the Kummer surface of the abelian surface $C_1\times C_2$ (with respect to $\iota$).
 Then the projection of $\textrm{Km}(C_1\times C_2)$ to the $x_j$-axis is an elliptic fibration with four singular fibers of type $\textrm{I}_0^*$ in Kodaira's classification.
 Since the monodromy of the type $\textrm{I}_0^*$ singular fiber is $\displaystyle $, we see that there is no loop with hyperbolic monodromy.
 On the same K3 surface, Inose \cite{Inose} found that